mindsear/TemplateNPC/README.md

 # TemplateNPC
-Template NPC for TrinityCore 3.3.5
+Template NPC for TrinityCore 3.3.5  (Updated 10-March-2019)

 ## How to install
 **1.** Navigate to your **TrinityCore\src\server\scripts\Custom** and make a new folder called **TemplateNPC**.
 Copy **TemplateNPC.cpp** and **TemplateNPC.h** to your **TemplateNPC** folder you just created.  (this is optional but I recommend it just to keep things organized)<br/>